th-nuernberg/kassel-state-of-fluency/index.md

   editor = {Sojka, Petr and Kope{\v c}ek, Ivan and Pala, Karel and Hor{\'a}k, Ale{\v s}},
   year = {2022},
   publisher = {Springer International Publishing}
   }

+@inproceedings{schuller_ACMMultimedia2022_2022,
+  title = {The {{ACM}} Multimedia 2022 Computational Paralinguistics Challenge: {{Vocalisations}}, Stuttering, Activity, \&amp; Mosquitoes}, booktitle = {Proceedings of the 30th {{ACM}} International Conference on Multimedia}, author = {Schuller, Björn and Batliner, Anton and Amiriparian, Shahin and Bergler, Christian and Gerczuk, Maurice and Holz, Natalie and Larrouy-Maestri, Pauline and Bayerl, Sebastien and Riedhammer, Korbinian and Mallol-Ragolta, Adria and Pateraki, Maria and Coppock, Harry and Kiskin, Ivan and Sinka, Marianne and Roberts, Stephen}, date = {2022}, series = {MM '22}, publisher ={Association for Computing Machinery}, doi = {10.1145/3503161.3551591},
+}

 ```